The American Express Platinum Card unlocks an array of valuable rewards for cardholders in the know.

 First up, American Express are offering new cardholders who meet the eligibility and minimum spend criteria a one-time bonus of 80,000 Amex Membership Rewards points.

 80,000 points are the equivalent of 40,000 frequent flyer points or miles in leading airline loyalty programmes like Qantas Frequent Flyer, Virgin Australia’s Velocity scheme or Singapore Airlines KrisFlyer.

 With some careful research and planning, savvy travellers could look to extract enough value from the bonus points to almost cover the first annual fee.

 At the upper end of the scale, cardholders can transfer points across to Cathay Pacific’s Asia Miles programme to redeem for a one-way premium economy flight between Auckland and Hong Kong.
 At the time of writing, a one-way premium economy flight on this route will set you back approximately $1,000.

 Alternatively, more value could be obtained from putting your points towards a business or first-class redemption with Singapore Airlines, via the KrisFlyer loyalty scheme.
 A business class redemption from Auckland to Singapore costs 58,000 miles (plus taxes), while a first-class redemption on the same route comes in at 80,000 miles (plus taxes).

-Finally, there’s also the ability to transfer across the welcome bonus to the Air New Zealand Airpoints programme.
+Finally, there’s also the ability to transfer across the welcome bonus to the Air New Zealand Airpoints program.
 However, as you’ll only be getting 456 Airpoints Dollars here, this isn’t likely to represent the best value unless you’re a true Air New Zealand loyalist.

 Points redemption rates we’ve covered here are correct at the time of writing and subject to availability.
 Taxes and fees may apply.